denten-books/plain-text/4-chapter.md

 Commensurability of knowledge.
 The fundamental problem of modern world is the problem of expertise.

-Enlightenment as mass deception by Adorno.

-Problems with Handwriting.
-Teaching children how to "write".
-Typing vs. handwriting.
+Hutchins and cognitive artifacts by Dan Norman.
+Hypothesis of extended cognition.
+Effect on the study of literature.

-The belief that the organic is the chief criterion of what is authentic in art and life continues, it need hardly be said, to have great force with us, the more as we become alarmed by the deterioration of the organic environment.
-The sense of something intervening between man and his own organic endowment is a powerful element in the modern consciousness, an overt and exigent issue in our culture.1 That technologies of the written word are somehow corrupting our native cognitive capabilities, that we are becoming dependent on externalized cognitive aids, and that such dependence has wide-ranging social repercussions, are worries that have permeated the popular culture since the days of Socrates.
+That technologies of the written word are somehow corrupting our native cognitive capabilities, that we are becoming dependent on externalized cognitive aids, and that such dependence has wide-ranging social repercussions, are worries that have permeated the popular culture since the days of Socrates.
-"I see within us all (myself included) the replacement of complex inner density with a new kind of self," Richard Foreman writes in an essay that accompanied his play The Pancake People.
+"I see within us all (myself included) the replacement of complex inner density with a new kind of self," Richard Foreman writes in an essay that accompanied his play *The Pancake People*.
 This new self is shallow, containing "less and less of an inner repertory of dense cultural inheritance."2 Nicholas Carr echoes these words in his recent article for the Atlantic Monthly, writing:
-"Over the past few years I’ve had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuitry, reprogramming the memory."
+"Over the past few years I've had an uncomfortable sense that someone, or something, has been tinkering with my brain, remapping the neural circuitry, reprogramming the memory."
 "The deep reading that used to come naturally has become a struggle," Carr concludes in an article which asks whether Google is